farabi1038/free-genai-bootcamp-2025/opea-comps/Readme.md

+# Business Goal:
+The company wants you to explore the effort it would take to run the AI workloads completely on servers that will live in-house.
+The fractional CTO, suggests that its best practice to run workloads in containers or kubenetes.
+You as the AI Engineer have been tasked to determine how to learn to work with the building blocks to constructor your own GenAI workloads running on containers.

+## Technical Restrictions
+- GenAIComps (GitHub Repo)

+- OPEA Comps Project

+- Docker Containers

 # Mega Service LLM API

 This service demonstrates the OPEA microservices architecture by implementing a simple API for LLM interactions using Ollama.
 The service is built on the OPEA components framework with a ServiceOrchestrator to manage the workflow.